-Our soon-to-be-released report, Primary Care in the 21st Century, reviews some of the changing ways that patients are entering and engaging with the primary care system.
+Our soon-to-be-released report, Primary Care for the 21st Century, reviews some of the changing ways that patients are entering and engaging with the primary care system.
 It looks at how retail health & urgent care, telehealth, virtual & remote care platforms, and AI chat tools including virtual assistants, symptom checkers, and chatbots ease barriers, supplement the current system, or aim to replace it entirely.
 Many of these new tools are focused on changing the first touchpoint of a patient’s interaction with healthcare services and information, what we call the new “front door to care.”

 - Patients want lower cost and convenience in primary care.